pbrod/numdifftools/README.rst

 The methods provided are:

-- **Derivative**: Computate derivatives of order 1 through 4 on any scalar function.
+- **Derivative**: Compute the derivatives of order 1 through 4 on any scalar function.

-- **Gradient**: Computes the gradient vector of a scalar function of one or more variables.
+- **Gradient**: Compute the gradient vector of a scalar function of one or more variables.

-- **Jacobian**: Computes the Jacobian matrix of a vector valued function of one or more variables.
+- **Jacobian**: Compute the Jacobian matrix of a vector valued function of one or more variables.

-- **Hessian**: Computes the Hessian matrix of all 2nd partial derivatives of a scalar function of one or more variables.
+- **Hessian**: Compute the Hessian matrix of all 2nd partial derivatives of a scalar function of one or more variables.

-- **Hessdiag**: Computes only the diagonal elements of the Hessian matrix
+- **Hessdiag**: Compute only the diagonal elements of the Hessian matrix

 All of these methods also produce error estimates on the result.